oleima/CssInjector/readme.md

 To host this in your chromium browser clone the repo, or download and extract it as zip.
 Either way make sure you have the folder CssInjector with all its contents in a suitable path on your machine.

-Then enter your favorite browser and go to manage extensions.
-For chrome this looks like:
+Then enter the Chrome browser and go to manage extensions.
+This looks like:

 ![Click on the puzzle next to addressbar, and hit 'Manage extensions'](/images/chrome_manext.png)